Duff Pattullo

-Thomas Dufferin "Duff" Pattullo (January 19, 1873 – March 30, 1956) was the 22nd premier of British Columbia from 1933 to 1941.
+Thomas Dufferin "Duff" Pattullo (January 19, 1873 – March 30, 1956) was a Canadian politician who served as the 22nd premier of British Columbia from 1933 to 1941 as a member of the Liberal Party and served as the member of the Legislative Assembly of British Columbia representing the riding of Prince Rupert from 1916 to 1945.

 Early life and early political career

 Born in Woodstock, Ontario, into a family of Scottish ancestry, Pattullo's early career was as a journalist with two newspapers in Ontario: the Woodstock Sentinel in the 1890s, and as editor of the Galt Reformer in 1896.
 He got a job as secretary to James Morrow Walsh, the commissioner of the Yukon, where he stayed until 1902.
 In 1908, he moved to Prince Rupert, British Columbia and soon became mayor.
 He was elected to the provincial legislature in the 1916 election, and was appointed minister of lands in the Liberal government.
 Following the defeat of the Liberals in the 1928 election, Pattullo became Liberal Party leader, and leader of the opposition.
 In the 1933 election, with the Conservatives in disarray and not running any official candidates, Pattullo led the party back into government.